 A Narcissist will call you crazy for something you later find out to be true.

 A Narcissist will take something that happened to us and leave us questioning if it ever happened at all.
 They will hide things that we see.
 They will deny things that we hear, all while claiming that we are imagining things.

-When it comes to life, we have to pay close attention to what others accuse us of feeling, especially when we do not even have those feelings, or of having those feelings more when around the certain person accusing us of feelings we don’t normally feel.
+When it comes to life, we have to pay close attention to what others accuse us of feeling, especially when we do not even have those feelings, if the person provoked those feelings within us to mock us, or having those feelings more when around a certain person accusing us of feelings we don’t usually feel.
 Those accusing us of intentions we do not have, not seeing something we could have sworn we saw.
-As more often than not, those who accuse you of intentions you don’t have, have those intentions within themselves, of doing things you have not done, are doing those things to you, of feelings being too much are trying to downplay their behaviour, of feelings you do have, are trying to provoke those feelings within you.
+As more often than not, those who accuse you of intentions you don’t have, have those intentions within themselves, of doing things you have not done, are doing those things to you, of feelings being too much are trying to downplay their behaviour, of emotions you do have, are trying to provoke those feelings within you.

-Those who are envious of you often seek to destroy you and will go all out to provoke feelings of jealousy within you, their defence mechanism, to make themselves feel better for being envious of you, and make you feel worse for doing or having something they want.
-Narcissists want to twist the story and blame you, shame you, criticise you, judge you, mock you, then claim you’re the one who can’t take a joke when it’s the narcissist’s ego that couldn’t take the pain.
-When a narcissist isn’t getting the attention they believe they’re entitled to from you, because you are talking to a family member, the narcissist will go all out to impress a stranger.
-Getting attention from the stranger often while provoking you.
-When you go to communicate your experience, your very valid feelings with a narcissist they’ll turn it around and claim.
+Those who are envious of you often seek to destroy you and will go all out to provoke feelings of jealousy within you, their defence mechanism to make themselves feel better for being envious of you and make you feel worse for doing or having something they want.
+Narcissists want to twist the story.
+A narcissist will blame you, shame you, criticise you, judge you, mock you, and then claim you’re the one who can’t take a joke when it’s the narcissist’s ego that can’t take the pain.
+When a narcissist isn’t getting the attention they believe they’re entitled to from you because you are talking to a family member, the narcissist will go all out to impress a stranger.
+Getting attention from the stranger which often creates those feelings of jealousy within you.
+When you go to communicate your experience and your very valid feelings with a narcissist, they’ll turn it around and claim.